shreya-200701/Heart_diseases_prediction/README.md

 ## 🔎 Exploratory Data Analysis

-Exploratory Data Analysis was performed to understand the dataset before training the models.
+Exploratory Data Analysis (EDA) was performed to understand the dataset before training the Machine Learning models.

 The analysis includes: